YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 * Your skill must not induce or encourage any actions that may endanger human life or compromise physical safety.
 * Your skill must not induce or encourage any actions that could raise safety concerns for underage persons such as running away or rebelling.
-* Your skill must not interfere with the use of {{ book.DocOwner }} or third-party devices, equipment, or systems, or cause operational disruptions.
+* Your skill must not interfere with the use of {{ book.DocMeta.DocOwner }} or third-party devices, equipment, or systems, or cause operational disruptions.
-* Your skill must not illegally change or remove the information accumulated in the equipment of {{ book.DocOwner }} or a third party.
+* Your skill must not illegally change or remove the information accumulated in the equipment of {{ book.DocMeta.DocOwner }} or a third party.
 * Your skill must not contain or send harmful programs such as a virus.

 ### Protection of rights and legal compliances {#RightAndLegal}

 Skills must comply with the following to protect rights and obligate to respect relevant laws:

-* Your skill must not infringe on the rights of {{ book.DocOwner }} or a third party (copyrights, intellectual property rights, portrait rights, naming rights, human rights, reputation rights, or other rights).
+* Your skill must not infringe on the rights of {{ book.DocMeta.DocOwner }} or a third party (copyrights, intellectual property rights, portrait rights, naming rights, human rights, reputation rights, or other rights).
 * Your skill must not provide content with unclear rights (e.g. Secondary creation).
 * Your skill must not provide content without permission or without proof of receiving permission from the rights holder.
 * Your skill must not provide content that induces or encourages illegal behavior such as gambling.